 On March 15, 2020, Mayor Garcetti signed an Emergency Public Order (“EPO”) in response to the Coronavirus.
 With the EPO, Garcetti ordered that no landlord shall evict a residential tenant in the City of Los Angeles during the local emergency period (“Local Emergency Period”) if the tenant is able to show an inability to pay rent due to the circumstances related to COVID-19.
 The Local Emergency Period currently runs through March 31, 2020, subject to extension.
 Specifically, the EPO listed workplace closure, childcare expenditure, school closure, or health related expenses as categories tenants may claim impacted their living situation.
 Notably, the EPO does not preclude a landlord from filing an Unlawful Detainer Action (“UD”) action against a tenant.
 Instead, the EPO creates an affirmative defense that tenants may use in the event a UD action is filed against them for the non-payment of rent.
 Tenants who fail to make rental payments will have up to six months following the expiration of the Local Emergency Period to pay any back due rent.
 The directive applies to the entirety of Los Angeles County including all 88 incorporated cities including Santa Monica, West Hollywood, Inglewood and Redondo Beach.

-If you are a tenant or landlord who is dealing with property issues related to COVID-19, or evictions during the coronavirus, you should consult with an attorney.
-The attorneys at Schorr Law have experience dealing with such issues.
+If you are a tenant or landlord who is dealing with property issues related to COVID-19, or evictions during the coronavirus, you should consult with Los Angeles unlawful detainer attorneys.
+The real estate attorneys Los Angeles at Schorr Law have experience dealing with such issues.
 Call now for a consultation or send us a message here.